kalkih/mini-graph-card/README.md

       type: module
   ```

-If you're using the visual editor:
+- If you're using the visual editor:

-1. Make sure Advanced Mode is enabled in your user profile (click on your user name to get there)
+  1. Make sure `Advanced Mode` is enabled in your user profile (click on your user name to get there)
-2. Navigate to Configuration -> Lovelace Dashboards -> Resources Tab.
-Hit orange (+) icon
+  2. Navigate to <kbd>Configuration</kbd> -> <kbd>Lovelace Dashboards</kbd> -> <kbd>Resources</kbd>.
-3. Enter URL `/local/mini-graph-card-bundle.js` and select type "JavaScript Module".
+  3. Hit the add button and type `/local/mini-graph-card-bundle.js` and select "JavaScript Module".
-4. Restart Home Assistant.
+  4. Hit <kbd>Save</kbd> and refresh your browser or restart Home Assistant.

 ## Updating

 **If you have a version older than v0.0.8 installed, please delete the current file and follow the install instructions again.**

-1. Find your `mini-graph-card-bundle.js` file in `config/www` or wherever you stored it.
+1. Find your `mini-graph-card-bundle.js` file in `config/www` or wherever else you stored it.
 2. Replace the local file with the latest one attached in the [latest release](https://github.com/kalkih/mini-graph-card/releases/latest).
 3. Add the new version number to the end of the card's reference URL in your `ui-lovelace.yaml`:

   ```yaml